QuickSander/homebridge-http-curtain/README.md

 # homebridge-http-curtain

-This [Homebridge](https://github.com/nfarina/homebridge) plugin can be used to integrate your curtain which has a HTTP api into HomeKit.
+This [Homebridge](https://github.com/nfarina/homebridge) plugin can be used to integrate your curtain which has an HTTP api into HomeKit.
 This controller supports push notification _without_ the need for HomeBridge to periodically pull the curtain position value.
-There are a few other http based curtain / window blinds plugins available, but I have not found any yet that does not poll the curtain controller continuously for position or state updates.
+There are a few other HTTP based curtain / window blinds plugins available, but I have not found any yet that does not poll the curtain controller continuously for position or state updates.

 _This is a fork of Supereg's [homebridge-http-temperature-sensor](https://github.com/Supereg/homebridge-http-temperature-sensor) modified to function as an curtain controller._

+Features:
+* Set target position (0-100).
+* Position change updates: push (efficient / less network and Homebridge load) or pull (easy to configure).
+* Retrieve current position.
+* Send identify request (via Eve Home app) to locate your curtain

 ## Installation